Aleshere/covid_tracker_vue_tailwind/README.md

-# This is a simple looking tracker built using a public API.
+# This is a nice looking tracker built using a public API.
 ## It showcases global cases and deaths, with the option to pick specific country stats too.

 # What I used